 Accidents Caused by Drunk Drivers

 Drunk driving is a very serious threat to public health and safety and is responsible for thousands of injuries and deaths on America’s roadways every year.
 If you or a loved one has been injured by a drunk driver, you may be entitled to compensation.
-The personal injury attorneys at Slappey & Sadd have a long history of representing clients who were injured by drunk drivers, and we will work on your behalf to obtain the maximum compensation you deserve.
+The Atlanta drunk driving accident lawyers at Slappey & Sadd have a long history of representing clients who were injured by drunk drivers, and we will work on your behalf to obtain the maximum compensation you deserve.
 We serve the entire state of Georgia, including Fulton County, Gwinnett County, and Muscogee County.Civil Penalties for Drunk Driving

 Although the terms “DUI” and “DWI” are usually associated with criminal actions, there is also a range of civil consequences that can befall a drunk driver, independent of the criminal charges.
 While there is no such thing as a “civil DUI,” there are a variety of civil methods for recovering from drunk drivers and for punishing them for their dangerous behavior, including:

 - Civil suits brought by the accident victim or by members of the victim’s family: Insurance companies normally compensate when bodily injury or property damage is involved.
 However, if the damage is severe – for example, if someone died – the damages can easily exceed the driver’s insurance policy limits.
-In such cases, the victim or the victim’s representatives can bring suit directly against the driver for any remaining damages.
+In such cases, the victim or the victim’s representatives can bring suit directly against the driver with the assistance of an Atlanta drunk driving accident attorney for any remaining damages.

 - Insurance issues: A DUI is a serious offense and renders the offender a high risk for his or her insurance company.
 As such, a drunk driver’s insurance company will likely either raise the driver’s rates or drop the driver from the policy entirely.
 This can make it hard to afford insurance or to find a new insurer willing that’s to take on such risk.